 Although David was not considered "full time in the Work," immediately upon coming to SLO, he personally handled the "Lord's treasury," and got his livelihood from it.
 He told me, after preaching his second message, that the contributions the next Sunday were just over a thousand dollars.
 The Assembly was small, and mostly college students at the time.

 In 2001 Brent began publishing information about the situation in SLO on the Rick Ross website and on MacGregor Ministries.
 In 2002 he was excommunicated by the Assembly.
 He launched this site in November to publicly expose the facts.
 As a result, on January 18, 2003 the San Luis Obispo Assembly wrote a letter reconciling with Brent and repudiating George Geftakys, who was publicly excommunicated the next day in the Fullerton Assembly.
 On January 5 Ray Dienzo stepped down as a Leading Brother in SLO.
 Soon after the SLO Assembly disbanded.

-In March 2004 Brent posted on the Assemblyboard that Jeff Lehmkuhl attended a seminar hosted by the San Francisco Assembly, and subsequently wrote a letter repenting of reading this site and announcing resumption of Assembly worship in his home.
+In March 2004 Brent posted on the Assemblyboard that Jeff Lehmkuhl attended a seminar hosted by the San Francisco Assembly, and subsequently wrote a letter repenting of reading this site, and announcing resumption of Assembly worship in his home.

 In November, 2015, the Placentia Christian Fellowship (formerly the Geftakys Assembly in Placentia) included San Luis Obispo in their Prayer Bulletin as one of the "communties" they pray for, indicating that Jeff and Nancy Lehmkuhl are continuing to lead a gathering there.
 We have had correspondence confirming that they are actively recruiting students, and are having students live in their home for training.